 Holidays are so fun to celebrate!
 And part of that celebration obviously includes great food for you and your family to eat.
 Whether you’re spending the day with family or friends, at home or abroad, start your day with one of these red white and blue breakfast recipes.
 Continue reading “25 Red White and Blue Breakfast Recipes”

 Spiders, white noise machines, and baby words made January a fun month for us!

 So I let go and let him keep flailing it.
 Yeah, I guess I’m that kind of mom.
-Continue reading “Sampling the Sutherlands: the Month Rand Discovered His Mom Hates Spiders”
+Continue reading “Sampling the Sutherlands: the Month My Son Discovered His Mom Hates Spiders”

 Happy New Year!

 I hope everyone had a great December!
 We sure did.
 Except for the plague part.
 Sorry, I’m always posting about us getting sick.
-The middle of our Christmas break had us holed away at my in-laws’ house because everyone was sick. 🤢 Rob, Don, and I somehow avoided it—probably due to our steel-cut immune systems.
+The middle of our Christmas break had us holed away at my in-laws’ house because everyone was sick. ?
+My brother-in-law, father-in-law, and I somehow avoided it—probably due to our steel-cut immune systems.
 Both the babies got diarrhea and everyone else was vomiting on top of that.
 It was pretty sad, but we survived.
 Continue reading “Sampling the Sutherlands: the Month with the Plague”